 Describe some of the more memorable moments?

 - The first sight of the rugged brown Payu peak and the Trango Towers and the Cathedral groups on arrival at Payu.

-- The crossings of the freezing Braldu glacier rivers; once I got a much appreciated piggy back ride from a Balti.
-On return journey crossed the river on the back of a donkey that displayed its displeasure by throwing a kick at me.
+- The crossing of the freezing Braldu glacier rivers.
+Once I got a much appreciated piggy back ride from a Balti.
+On my return journey I crossed the river on the back of a donkey that displayed its displeasure by throwing a kick at me.

 - The trek on the Boltoro glacier over ice avoiding the crevasses in which trekkers are known to have drowned.

 All of us snuggling together in the kitchen tent to beat the cold and damp whilst camped on the Boltoro Glacier.